bcgov/AzureFilesPoC/OneTimeActivities/RegisterApplicationInAzureAndOICDInGithub.md

 ### Next Steps After Verification

-Once the end-to-end validation is complete, you can:
+Once the end-to-end verification is complete, you can:
 - Begin implementing production Terraform code following the guidance in [BC Government IaC and CI/CD documentation](https://developer.gov.bc.ca/docs/default/component/public-cloud-techdocs/azure/best-practices/iac-and-ci-cd/)
 - Configure self-hosted runners if needed for accessing private resources
 - Develop more complex workflows with proper approvals for resource deployments